 There’s no insurance when it comes to coupon trading.

-Coupon trains start out with a conductor which is the person who created the train who then adds passengers.
-They get to add as many passengers as they’d like but keeping it low means coupons get around faster.
+They get to add as many passengers as they’d like, but keeping it low means coupons get around faster.

 The idea of the train is that the conductor creates a set of rules that everyone must follow and then stuffs the envelope with unused coupons that are not close to expiry.